imjasonmiller/scroll-io/README.md

 entry: IntersectionObserverEntry,
 ```

-If needed, the `index` for each added element allows you to quickly access the children of said element by caching them outside of the handler, preventing unnecessary `querySelector` calls.
+If needed, the `index` for each added element allows you to quickly access the children if cached outside of the handler, preventing unnecessary `querySelector` calls.

 #### `options`